junxit/us-congress-bills-114/metadata.md

 - 2016-03-22 — Mrs. Comstock moved to suspend the rules and pass the bill.
 - 2016-03-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 383 - 4 (Roll no. 133). (text: CR H1514)
 - 2016-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 383 - 4 (Roll no. 133).(text: CR H1514)
+- 2016-04-04 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.